 The School of Homeopathy’s course is recognised by the Australian Register of Homoeopaths in Australia.
-This means Australian students that successfully graduate from our programme have the option to apply for membership of the Australian Register of Homoeopaths.
+This means Australian students who successfully graduate from our programme have the option to apply for membership of the Australian Register of Homoeopaths.

 As a student in Australia, you have two choices for going into practice:

-1. A non-registered homeopath
+1. As a non-registered homeopath

-2. A registered homeopath (via AROH)
+2. As a registered homeopath (via AROH)

-If you do not wish to become a registered homeopath in Australia, you can legally practice without registration, however, we encourage you to become a registered homeopath if you can as this helps to raise the standards of homeopathy, protect patients, support the profession and help homeopaths.
+If you do not wish to become a registered homeopath in Australia you can legally practice without registration.
+However, we encourage you to become a registered homeopath if you can as this helps to raise the standards of homeopathy, protect patients, support the profession and help homeopaths.

-If you decide not to be a registered homeopath you complete the course meeting the Requirements for School of Homeopathy Advanced Practitioner Diploma (PDHom Adv).
-If you would like to be registered homeopathic practitioner, you also complete the additional Requirements for AROH recognition and registration in Australia.
+If you decide not to be a registered homeopath you can complete the course meeting the Requirements for School of Homeopathy Advanced Practitioner Diploma (PDHom Adv).
+If you would like to be a registered homeopathic practitioner, you also complete the additional Requirements for AROH recognition and registration in Australia.

 Please read this section carefully and if you have any questions please contact us and we will help.
 The Australian Register of Homoeopaths prefer that you only contact them at the time of registration, when you have completed your course.

 Our Australian Programme is similar to our UK Programme.
-Since the School of Homeopathy is a recognised leader in homeopathic education, the UK diploma, given on completion of our Practitioner Course, leads to immediate registration in the UK.
+Since the School of Homeopathy is a recognised leader in homeopathic education, the UK diploma, which is given on completion of our Practitioner Course, leads to immediate registration in the UK.
 The UK programme is fully accredited by The Society of Homeopaths who are one of British representatives on the European and International Councils for Classical Homeopathy.
 The Society of Homeopaths was established in 1978 and is the largest organisation representing professional homeopaths in the UK.

 We are members of: